Constitutional history of Colombia: The Reform of 1843

-The country had gone through the War of the Convents and War of the Supremes from 1839 to 1841 so during the presidency of General Pedro Alcántara Herrán the Congress strengthened the office of president to an authoritarian and centralist extent with the purpose of keeping the national territory in order, something that Conservatism, being the ruling party, used to its advantage.
+The country had gone through the War of the Convents or the War of the Supremes from 1839 to 1841 so during the presidency of General Pedro Alcántara Herrán the Congress strengthened the office of president to an authoritarian and centralist extent with the purpose of keeping the national territory in order, something that Conservatism, being the ruling party, used to its advantage.

 This reform eliminated the free press, gave the Catholic Church a monopoly over education and allowed the Jesuits, who had been expelled, to return.

 Between 1849 and 1853 the number of provinces, now renamed departments, increased from 22 to 36.

 The Reform of 1853

 The constitution of 1832 leaned towards liberalism with the Reform of 1853.
 Now federalism prevailed; slavery was eliminated; the suffrage was extended to all men aged 21 and older; the direct popular vote to choose congressmen governors and magistrates was implemented; administrative and religious freedom were established; the State separated from the Church, and the juristic power of the Catholic Church was terminated.
 Some of these reforms were reverted later in the 1886 constitution.

 Elections to choose the solicitor and the Supreme Court of Justice took place in September 1853.
 On October 3, 1853 the governor of Bogotá was chosen, counting the votes by parochial district.

 During 1848 and 1849 the traditional parties, Liberal and Conservative, finally coined their names.
 Their ideological differences became solid and the emphasis on personal characters waned.

 As of 1849, during the government of General José Hilario López the country began a strong political and economic transformation because of the shift from colonialism towards capitalism.